ag999git/book-test/design-patterns-python/template-design-patterns.md

 Detailed Explanation:

 *   DataProcessor defines **structure and rules**, not actual data.
+*   DataProcessor class is never instantiated (That is no object of DataProcessor class is ever created).
 *   Its purpose is to say:- “Any subclass must define `load_data()` and can reuse `show_summary()` and `process()`.”
 *   It doesn’t need instance variables like `self.url` because those belong to the specific data type (CSV or Excel).
 Those subclasses handle their own initialization.